Skip to main content

 Having understood what was needed, we explored several funding opportunities to make things happen.

-We have received generous funding from the Veterans Foundation for academic year 23-24, having previously been funded by ABF: The Soldiers Charity.
+We have received generous funding from the Veterans Foundation, having previously been funded by the Army Benevolent Fund to run a one-year pilot.

 Do you have a child currently at Queen Victoria School or will do so soon?
 Find out more about the services we provide through the Lighthouse Project.